Freebox

 The Freebox is an ADSL-VDSL-FTTH modem and a set-top box that the French Internet service provider named Free (part of the Iliad group) provides to its DSL-FTTH subscribers.

 Its main use is as a high-end fixed and wireless modem (802.11g MIMO), but it also allows Free to offer additional services over ADSL, such as IPTV including high definition (1080p), Video recording with timeshifting capabilities, digital radio and VoIP telephone service via one RJ-11 connector (the first version came with 2 such jacks but only one was ever activated).

-The Freebox is provided free to the subscribers, its value being 190 Euros, according to the operator.
+The Freebox is provided free to the subscribers, its value being EUR 190, according to the operator.
 It is delivered with a remote control, a multimedia box equipped with a 250 GB hard drive, and accessories (cables and filters).
 At the end of Q2 2005, more than 1.1 million subscribers were equipped with the Freebox.
 According to company official's results publication, the 2 million level of Freeboxes were reached in September 2006.